Differences Between Civil Law and Common Law

 - A unitary state structure with regions having limited autonomy

 The Italian Constitution serves as both a political and legal document, establishing fundamental principles that guide legislative action and judicial interpretation.
-Its provisions are directly applicable and enforceable, creating concrete legal rights and duties.
+Furthermore, its provisions are directly applicable and enforceable, creating concrete legal rights and duties.
+Therefore, citizens can invoke constitutional provisions directly in court proceedings.

 America’s Constitutional Structure

 The United States Constitution, ratified in 1788, created a federal republic with specific enumerated powers granted to the national government.
-Its distinctive features include:
+Moreover, its distinctive features include:

 - A concise bill of rights focused primarily on limiting government power